renatoramos7/Nirvana-Coding-Task/README.md

 # Nirvana-Coding-Task
 **Important!**
-Hello friend,  can you hear me ?
-<br />Hello friend,  can you see me ?
+<br />Hello friend, can you hear me ?

 <br />Be welcome to my humble project.
 <br />This is only a sample project and can be modified every time it needs.